 If a spouse is not listed, this does not mean there was no marriage.
 The person providing the information simply did not know the spouse’s name.
 Remember, a death certificate’s information as a genealogical source is only as strong as the person providing the information.

-3.Wills and Estate Records – Finding a date of marriage here is not likely, but a wife’s name will usually be listed if she is still alive.
+Finding an ancestor’s marriage date in a will or an estate record is not likely, but a wife’s name will usually be listed if she is still alive.
 Hopefully, your ancestor stated in his will something to the effect of “my beloved wife Sarah (nee Barbee)” .

 Okay, most wills are not that specific, but we can always dream!

-4.Obituaries – An ancestor’s obituary is a good place to look for marriage information.
-The information found in an obituary will vary quite a bit.
-Typically a spouse is listed and it may contain the length of a marriage.
+An ancestor’s obituary is another good place to look for marriage information.
+The information found in an obituary can vary quite a bit.
+Typically, a spouse is listed and it may contain the length of a marriage.
 If so, simple math can help you estimate the date of the marriage.

 This little snippet from a society column tells the researcher that Miss DeEtte Benham and Miss Clyde Worth were cousins and that Miss Worth was married in December 1902.
 [This example is from page 3 of the 18 December 1902 edition of The Elkin [NC] Times accessed through North Carolina Newspapers – Digital NC.]